Aloo Methi recipe made with minimal ingredients. This punjabi style Aloo Methi Recipe is my mom in law’s special recipe.

-Aloo Methi (in English Potatoes & Fenugreek leaves) are a lovely combination together.
-Both my mom and mom-in-law have their own recipes of making Aloo Methi.
+Potatoes and Fenugreek leaves are a lovely combination together.
+Both my mothers’ have their own recipes of making Aloo Methi.

 My mom makes methi aloo with garlic and onions and it has a different taste and flavor than this recipe.

-My mom-in-law makes the Aloo Methi in butter and the butter gives it a nice and smooth taste.
+My mom-in-law makes the Aloo Methi in butter and the butter gives it a nice buttery flavor and taste.
 You can also use any good vegetable oil to make the Aloo Methi.
-I made the Aloo Methi recipe for the first time in Mustard oil and the recipe had that sharp and pungent mustard taste to it.
+I made the Aloo Methi recipe for the first time in Mustard oil and the recipe had that the pungent mustard taste to it.
 Nevertheless it was great.

 I have also had Aloo Methi made with baby potatoes and this Aloo Methi too tasted awesome.
 I know of someone who likes Aloo Methi only made with baby potatoes and that too baby potatoes with the skin.